tomwalder/php-gds/README.md

 * **Faster!** Google Protocol Buffer allows faster, low-level access to Datastore
 * **Easier to use** - sensible defaults and auto-detection for AppEngine environments
 * **Less dependencies** - no need for the Google PHP API Client, unless running remote or from non-AppEngine environments
+* **Local development** - Using the Protocol Buffers allows us to access the development server Datastore
+* **Local GQL support** - By default, the local development server does not support GQL.
+I've included a basic GQL parser that makes this work.
 * Suite of unit tests
 * Optional drop-in JSON API Gateway for remote or non-AppEngine environments (this was the only Gateway in 1.x)